-- 1. Read General 4-H rules & open class livestock rule 9 section C for health requirements. - 2.
-Pre-entry due in Extension Office July 15.
-(Classification must be part of class number.)
+- 1. Read General 4-H rules & open class livestock rule 9 section C for health requirements. - Pre-entry due in Extension Office July 15.
 Equine's common name must be on all entries or you will not be allowed to show.
-ONLINE ENTRY REQUIRED, including Showmanship. - 3.
-4-H Equine check-in time: Wednesday 3-7 p.m.
-Removal time: 3:00 p.m.
-Sunday. - 4.
-ID's and class entries will be verified at check-in time when stalls are assigned.
-All 4-H/FFA equine must be stalled in designated 4-H/FFA horse stalls or they will not be allowed to show in the 4-H/FFA Division. - 5.
+ONLINE ENTRY REQUIRED, including Showmanship.

+3. 4-H Equine check-in time: Wednesday 3-7 p.m.
+Removal time: 3 p.m.
+Sunday.

+- 4. ID's and class entries will be verified at check-in time when stalls are assigned. - All 4-H/FFA equine must be stalled in designated 4-H/FFA horse stalls or they will not be allowed to show in the 4-H/FFA Division. - 5.
 Age of equine is figured from Jan.
 1. - 6.
-Stallions may not be shown in 1 year and over halter classes, driving, or riding classes.

-- 7. Exhibitor must be enrolled in the 4-H/FFA equine project and have a properly completed equine identification certificate(s) on file at Extension Office as of May 1. - 8.
-An equine may be shown by two family members that have completed an identification certificate for the same equine: however, no equine may be entered and shown twice in one class. - 9.
-All blue-ribbon halter class equine are eligible for open class.
+Exhibitor must be enrolled in the 4-H/FFA equine project and have a properly completed equine identification certificate(s) on file at Extension Office as of May 1. - 7.
+An equine may be shown by two family members that have completed an identification certificate for the same equine: however, no equine may be entered and shown twice in one class. - 8.
+Walk-trot classes: Horse cannot be entered in any other performance class that requires them to lope: excludes timed events.

+- All blue-ribbon halter class equine are eligible for open class.
 All 4-H/FFA riding class exhibitors are eligible for open riding classes.
-Halter and Riding class winners at CKFF are NOT eligible for State Fair. - 10.
-Halter class: Exhibitors will be assigned an exhibitor number.
+Halter and Riding class winners at CKFF are NOT eligible for State Fair. - Halter class: Exhibitors will be assigned an exhibitor number.
 Riding class: Exhibitor will have two identical exhibitor numbers - one for each side of the saddle pad. - 11.
 The Kansas 4-H Horse Show dress code is mandatory for all classes: